Comprehensive Employee Benefits & Group Health Insurance Solutions in Arkansas

 Stick to the Service Provider Network

 Understanding insurance policies can seem like learning a new language on the phone with a customer service representative-all the while flipping through a confusing menu of choices.
-Two of the most common types of health insurance are group and individual health insurance.
+Two of the most common types of our collective health insurance and individual health insurance.
 Here is a look at some of the differences:

 What are Group and Personal Health Insurance?